AgustinSilvio/Fraud_Detection/README.md

 ## Installation guide

 Please read [install.md](install.md) for details on how to set up this project.
+There is a folder with functions that was gitignore.

 ## Project Organization